St Andrews, Swindon: History

+The name Blunsdon derives from the Old English Bluntsdūn meaning 'Blunt's hill'.

 Blunsdon St Andrew is recorded in the Domesday Book of 1086 as one of three settlements in the manor of Bluntesdone, in the hundred of Scipa.
 These settlements lay across Blunsdon Hill on either side of Ermin Way, a Roman road that linked the historic Roman towns of Glevum (Gloucester) and Calleva Atrebatum (Silchester), via Corinium (Cirencester).
 They were held by three different lords, though the record does not differentiate them further.
 Bluntesdone had altogether ten households, and a total value of £5 17s in 1086.

 Blunsdon St Andrew is mentioned as Bluntesdon Seynt Andreu in 1281 in the county Assize Rolls, and again in 1299 in the Sarum Register.

 In 1870 Blunsdon St Andrew was recorded as having a population of 84, in 16 households, and covering 1,422 acres.
 Its value, together with Broad Blunsdon and Bury Blunsdon was £5,858.

 Blunsdon Abbey was a Gothic mansion built near Blunsdon St Andrew church in 1858–1860 for wealthy sportsman Joseph Clayton de Windt, on the site of an earlier house.
 It was destroyed by fire in 1904 and remains as a ruin, with parts of the stable block – including a square tower – standing.

 St Andrews parish contains two other Domesday manors, Widhill and Groundwell.